-BETA PHOTO: This photo shows the starts of several routes in t...
+BETA PHOTO: This shows the shared start of Melting and Wizards...

 A one time sport climbing mecca, this area of American Fork has historical value as the beginning of limestone sport climbing in America.
 Thank you Boone Speed, Tim Wagner, Jeff Pedersen, Mike Call, Bill Boyle, Mike Beck...etc.

 This is still the place to get honed in the SLC area.
 The routes are bouldery and steep and require good technical skills as well as crazy finger strength.

 Classics include Hell, Malvado/El Diablo and Body Count.

 Once past the Timpanogos Cave Area, drive another .65 miles passing the Hideaway parking on the left.

 Soon you will come to a long and spacious pullout on the south (right) side of the road.
 Park here and walk back down canyon crossing the road.
 Within 40 - 50 yards you will see a rocky trail leading uphill past a crumbly, black wall.
 There is one route, "Gateway" (12a) on this wall.
 The trail will lead right to the El Diablo Wall.

 Weather station 0.1 miles from here

 Browse More Classics in Hell Cave

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Hell Cave: